Christopher-DSA/SQL-Project/QA.md

+QA Process:
+Describe your QA process and include the SQL queries used to execute it.

 What are your risk areas?
 Identify and describe them.

 ### One of the risk areas with this data are making sure the logic is correct when answering questions about the data.
 For example let's say we wanted to get the number of distinct visitors on the website.
 We might think to do this: